 There may be circumstances and cases where it's appropriate to wait for the outcome of external investigations and/or related court cases.
 But that isn't necessarily so in every case, as it will often be possible to reach conclusions on the main issues on the basis of evidence already available.
-And I'm conscious that any criminal proceedings that may ultimately take place have a higher standard of proof (beyond reasonable doubt) than I'm required to apply (which - as explained above - is the balance of probabilities).
+NatWest has asked whether the decision would remain if the accused were found to be innocent.
+But I'm conscious that any criminal proceedings that may ultimately take place have a higher standard of proof (beyond reasonable doubt) than I'm required to apply (which - as explained above - is the balance of probabilities).